About pool fencing and barrier safety standards

 The Modified Australian Standard is the higher standard.

-There are also situations where compliance with the two standards may not be possible and Non-Standard Safety Provisions may be able to be applied.
+There are also situations where compliance with the two standards may not be possible and the Non-Standard Safety Provision may be able to be applied.

 Modified Australian Standard

 The NT swimming pool safety laws and regulations reference the following Australian Standards:

 - AS 1926.1 - 1993 Swimming Pool Safety Part 1: Fencing for swimming pools